aninyamsrivastav/Haunted-house-game/README.md

-# 🏚️ Haunted House Game
+# 🏚️ Haunted House Game!

 A simple, spooky, text-based Python game where your choices decide your fate!